BenSheridanEdwards/JavaScript_Portfolio/README.md

 ### Description

-A simple counter app made with React.
+Counter application made with React using TDD.
 You can increment or decrement the counter.
 It throws an error if you try to decrement 0.

 **Tech Stack:** *JavaScript, React, Node, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Code Climate, Firebase*